unniiiverse/unniiiverse/README.md

 # Hello 👋

 I am Mykhailo, Fullstack web developer + (not my specialization, but UI/UX designer & DevOps) from Ukraine.
 I have more than 3 years of uncommerctial and 3 commercial months experience.
-Currently working on [animee.club](https://animee.club), my online cinema of anime on ukranian language.
+Currently working on [animee.club](https://animee.club), my online cinema of anime on Ukranian language.

 Can speak on Ukranian / russian languages fluently, English on B1+ - B2 level